krisek/audioloader/README.md

 The Flask application is very thin, it does almost nothing but proxying requests towards the MPD server from the web client.

-The application feaures five ways of selecting music from MPD:
+The application features five ways of selecting music from MPD:

 1. selecting folders from a browser
 1. searching in the MPD database
 1. creating a random set of folders to choose music from (useful for large music libraries)
 1. selecting folders from the history
-1. marking folders as favourite
+1. marking folders as favorite

 The Flask application runs on the same system where you run MPD.
 You can configure any supported output method on MPD; a very common use case is to install the application on a Raspberry Pi (or home server), configure MPD with HTTP stream output, so that you can stream music from all of your devices.

-If you configure the MPD server with a HTTP stream output, the application can load this stream to a Kodi server, so that you can listen music on your Kodi connected sound system.
+If you configure the MPD server with a HTTP stream output, the application can load this stream to a Kodi server or the UPnP media renderers discovered, so that you can listen music on your Kodi or UPnP connected sound system.

 # Installation